Donating a Kidney or Part of a Liver

-You should also know that at Lahey, we support you as an organ donor in every way possible.
-This means educating you about the donation and transplantation procedure, informing you about the risks and benefits of surgery, and guiding you as you make decisions about your organ donation and your care.
-We pledge to protect your privacy and your rights, and we promise complete confidentiality.
+Our potential live donors will undergo an extensive evaluation process.
+We educate you about the donation and transplantation procedure, inform you about the risks and benefits of surgery, and guide you as you make decisions about organ donation and care.
+We pledge to protect your privacy and rights.

 Live Liver Donation

-Live donor liver transplantation is possible because the liver, unique among organs in humans, will regenerate.
-This means that when part of a liver is taken from you, as a live donor, the portion that remains in your body will regenerate to its original size – and the portion transplanted into the recipient will regenerate to a size that fits his or her body type.
+Live donor liver transplantation is possible because the liver can regenerate, which is unique among solid organs in humans.
+This means that when part of a liver is removed from you, as a live donor, the portion that remains in your body will regenerate to its original volume, and the portion transplanted to the recipient will regenerate as well.

 Live Kidney Donation

-BREEZE TRANSPLANT™ is an online program from Lahey to help facilitate organ donations from living donors.
-This program allows you, as a family member or friend of a person who needs a liver or kidney transplant, to determine if you are a potential candidate for donation.
-The goal of our program is to make it easier for patients to ask a loved one or friend for an organ donation, and to help eliminate any pressure on you as a potential donor.
+BREEZE TRANSPLANT™ is an online questionnaire program that helps facilitate organ donations from living donors.
+This program allows anyone interested in a live donation to submit basic information to our program to help determine if you are a potential candidate for donation.
+The goal of the program is to make it easier for patients to ask a loved one or friend for an organ donation, and to help eliminate any pressure on you as a potential donor.